uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/algorithms/nearest_neighbors/knn_classification.rst

 :math:`p`-dimensional feature vectors, let :math:`Y = \{ y_1, \ldots, y_n \}` be
 the set of class labels, where :math:`y_i \in \{ 0, \ldots, c-1 \}`, :math:`1
 \leq i \leq n`.
-Given :math:`X`, :math:`Y` and the number of nearest neighbors :math:`k`, the problem is to build a model that allows efficient distance computation between the feature vectors in training and inference sets at the inference stage.
+Given :math:`X`, :math:`Y` and the number of nearest neighbors :math:`k`, the problem is to build a model that allows distance computation between the feature vectors in training and inference sets at the inference stage.

 .. _t_math_brute_force:

 Training method: *brute-force*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The training operation produces the model that simply stores all the
+The training operation produces the model that stores all the feature vectors
-feature vectors from the initial training set :math:`X`.
+from the initial training set :math:`X`.

 .. _t_math_kd_tree: